Sony RX100 IV vs A6000

-The Sony Cyber-shot DSC-RX100 IV and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in June 2015 and February 2014.
+The Sony Cyber-shot DSC-RX100 IV and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in June 2015 and February 2014.
 The RX100 IV is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 IV) and an APS-C (A6000) sensor.
-The RX100 IV has a resolution of 20 megapixel, whereas the A6000 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The RX100 IV has a resolution of 20 megapixels, whereas the A6000 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (36 percent) than the Sony RX100 IV.
 In this context, it is worth noting that neither the RX100 IV nor the A6000 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens build in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the A6000 and their specifications in the Sony E-Mount Lens Catalog.
+You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 Of the two cameras under consideration, the Sony RX100 IV features an one-inch sensor and the Sony A6000 an APS-C sensor.
 The sensor area in the A6000 is 216 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.